tilezen/joerd/docs/use-service.md

 * `https://s3.amazonaws.com/elevation-tiles-prod/geotiff/{z}/{x}/{y}.tif`
 * `https://s3.amazonaws.com/elevation-tiles-prod/skadi/{N|S}{y}/{N|S}{y}{E|W}{x}.hgt.gz`

 NOTE: The S3 tiles are meant for efficent networking with EC2 resources only.
-The Amazon S3 endpoints are not cached using Cloudfront, but you could put your own Cloudfront or other CDN in fron tof them.
+The Amazon S3 endpoints are not cached using Cloudfront, but you could put your own Cloudfront or other CDN in front of them.

 ## Security